-To rule out conditions with similar symptoms, your doctor will do tests like these:
+To rule out conditions with similar symptoms, your doctor will do tests like:

-- An MRI uses strong magnets and radio waves to make pictures inside your body.
+- MRI scan.
+An MRI scan uses strong magnets and radio waves to make pictures of the inside of your body.

-However, most people with FHA will not test positive.
+However, most people with FHM will not test positive.
 Researchers have not yet found all the genes linked to this condition.

 According to the National Headache Foundation, attacks of hemiplegic migraine often start in childhood or young adulthood.
 You’re more likely to have this type of headache if it runs in your family.

-You may not be able to prevent hemiplegic headaches if they run in your family.
+You may not be able to prevent hemiplegic migraine attacks if they run in your family.
 However, you can take medication to help reduce the number of headaches you get.

 Another way to help prevent these migraine attacks is to avoid any factors that trigger your headaches.

 Some people stop getting migraine attacks as they get older.
 In other people, the condition doesn’t go away.